 Located in a safe distance from the pirate infested sea, Siena became an important trade post on the way to Rome.
-It was one of the most important Italian city-states in 11th - 16th century and its main competitor and enemy was Florence.
+It was one of the most important Italian city-states in the 11th - 16th century and its main competitor and enemy was Florence.

 The prosperous city and, possibly, the first banking centre in the world was one of the most important centres of arts in Italy in the 13th - 14th century.
 The great Siennese artists are less known today, but not less distinguished than the better known great Florentine artists.

 Siena has preserved nearly intact medieval and Renaissance architecture up to this day and is one of the most interesting medieval cities in Europe.